Remote Access VPN with Pre-Logon

 HKEY_LOCAL_MACHINE\SOFTWARE\Palo Alto Networks\GlobalProtect\PanSetupCode copied to clipboardUnable to copy due to lack of browser support.

-- Create a DWORD named Prelogon with a value of 1 in the Value data field and Hexadecimal as the Base.
-This setting enables GlobalProtect to initiate a VPN connection before the user logs into the laptop.
+- Create a String Value named Prelogon with a value of 1.
+This setting enables GlobalProtect to initiate a connection before the user logs in to the endpoint.

-- Create a String Value named Portal that specifies the IP address or hostname of the default portal for the GlobalProtect client.
+- Create a String Value named Portal that specifies the IP address or hostname of the default portal for the GlobalProtect endpoint.

 - Locate the GlobalProtect settings in the registry: